catdad-experiments/to-ico/readme.md

 > Convert PNG images to ICO

 This module is a fork of [`kevva/to-ico`](https://github.com/kevva/to-ico), removing the resize code.
-This code was quite old and had problematic dependecnies, and my use case did not require it.
+This code was quite old and had problematic dependencies, and my use case did not require it.

 ## Install